Updated January 2021

 Here’s a picture of my most recent redemption, $90 worth of groceries (probably $40 worth of cheese, right there) for $3.18!
 Those organic Gala apples were 50% off but they weren’t very good unfortunately!

 To get approved, you have to have a minimum income of $80,000 annually or household income must be greater than $150,000.
 You can upgrade to this from another PC Financial card but you have to have the minimum income threshold or have a minimum spend of $25,000 annually on the card (which isn’t hard to do given the cost of living these days!).

 Related: Transunion vs Equifax, why the 100 Point Difference?

 $0.
 Zero dollars.
 Music to my ears.

 I’m a big fan of this card because we don’t like to pay so much for groceries and I like not paying an annual fee.
-To date, for 2017 we have redeemed $240 worth of free groceries so far, and have another $180 left in free groceries that we can redeem.
+For 2017 we have redeemed $470 worth of free groceries.
 Sure, travel rewards are good but they aren’t as practical as this and with a new baby (spontaneous) travel is likely going to be much more difficult to come by.

 I also like the free 10 day emergency travel medical insurance, which is great for those who don’t have it covered under their extended health benefits.
 This is a huge benefit because often cards have travel insurance for lost baggage, but not many have travel medical insurance.